salsaflow/salsaflow/commands/review/post/README.md

 1. By using the `parent` flag, all revisions between `BRANCH` and the current branch (`HEAD`) are selected for being posted into the code review system.
-2. When not using the `parent` flag, you can specify `REVISION`.
-This selects just a single commit to be posted.
+2. When not using the `parent` flag, you can specify one or more revisions or revision ranges.
+SalsaFlow uses `git show` to get relevant commits, so check the relevant docs to know what to expect.
 3. When not using the `parent` flag and not even specifying `REVISION`, the tip of the current branch (`HEAD`) is selected.